 Paying for Long-Term Care Out-of-Pocket

 Avoiding the use of Medicaid and simply paying for care out-of-pocket is the least complicated way to pay for care, but also (of course) the most expensive.
 In most cases, the cost can be mitigated to some extent because it is tax deductible as a medical expense.
 Health care costs can be deducted to the extent they exceed 10% of your adjusted gross income (AGI).
 Often, seniors are in very low tax brackets, meaning that the deduction provides little benefit.
-But if retirement plans funds are used to pay for care, the result can be that the withdrawals which are usually taxable, in effect, become non-taxable.
+But if retirement plan funds are used to pay for care, the result can be that the withdrawals, which are usually taxable, in effect, become non-taxable.

-In addition, if a child pays for a parent’s care he can usually deduct these costs on his tax return, which may provide a larger benefit since the child will probably be in a higher tax bracket.
+In addition, if a child pays for a parent’s care, he can usually deduct these costs on his tax return, which may provide a larger benefit, since the child will probably be in a higher tax bracket.
 Of course, less of the payment may be tax deductible due to the 10% of AGI that is not deductible.
 For instance, for a parent earning $50,000 a year, $5,000 of the health care expenses will not be deductible.
 A child earning $200,000 will not be able to deduct the first $20,000 of health care expenses.
 On the other hand, the child with the higher deductible will also be in a higher income tax bracket, making the deductible more valuable.
 Here’s how it would work in this example:

 The father, Mark, needs care at home costing $50,000 a year.
 (For this example, we’re assuming that neither he nor his son have other deductible health care costs.)
 His annual income is also $50,000 a year, meaning that he can deduct $45,000 of his care costs.
-This would totally eliminate his income tax of about $6,300 (which is undoubtedly overstated since if much of his income is from Social Security, it would not all be taxable).
+This would totally eliminate his income tax of about $6,300 (which is undoubtedly overstated, since if much of his income is from Social Security, it would not all be taxable).

-Mark’s son Dennis has income of $200,000, so if he paid Mark’s care costs he would be able to deduct $30,000.
+Mark’s son Dennis has an income of $200,000, so if he paid Mark’s care costs, he would be able to deduct $30,000.
 But since he is in a 28% bracket (not counting any state income tax) this would reduce his income tax by about $8,400.
 So it would make sense for Dennis to pay for Mark’s care.
 It would be possible for Mark to give Dennis his savings, perhaps as part of a Medicaid plan, so that Mark has the resources to pay for Dennis’s care.